 - Surface LASIK (also known as photorefractive keratectomy, PRK)

 LASIK (LASER IN-SITU KERATOMILEUSIS )

-LASIK is a type of laser eye surgery used to treat refractive errors such as myopia (short-sightedness), hyperopia (long-sightedness), astigmatism.
+LASIK is a popular laser eye surgery technique used to address refractive errors like myopia (short-sightedness), hyperopia (long-sightedness), and astigmatism.

-LASIK acts in a similar way to glasses or contact lenses but is a permanent treatment.
-In LASIK, a flap is created in the cornea (clear window at the front of the eye), the flap is lifted, and the laser is applied to the deeper layers of the cornea.
-The laser changes the shape of the cornea and alters the way it focuses light, resulting in much clearer vision.
+Acting as a permanent solution akin to glasses or contact lenses, LASIK involves creating a flap in the cornea (the clear window at the front of the eye).
+After lifting the flap, the laser is applied to the deeper corneal layers, altering the cornea's shape and the way it focuses light for significantly improved vision.

 Is Laser Eye Surgery Covered By Medicare or Private Health?

-No. While not covered by medicare or private health, some private health providers may offer a partial rebate for this procedure.
-Please contact your fund to see if you are eligible.
+Laser eye surgery is not covered by Medicare or private health insurance.
+However, some private health providers may offer a partial rebate for the procedure.
+Contact your fund to check eligibility.

-WHICH IS BETTER - Surface LASIK (PRK) OR LASIK?
+WHICH IS BETTER - LASIK OR SURFACE LASIK (PRK)?

-A recent large review of international literature comparing PRK and LASIK as laser eye surgery treatments was performed by the Cochrane Library, considered to provide the highest quality of scientific evidence.
-This study showed that there was no significant difference in the final vision and accuracy between LASIK and PRK.
+A recent large review of international literature by the Cochrane Library compared PRK and LASIK laser eye surgery treatments.
+The study found no significant difference in final vision and accuracy between the two procedures.